 Students are expected to pay all tuition and fees or make arrangements for a payment plan in the Business Office at the time of registration.
 Payment deadlines are established for preregistration periods and are advertised campus-wide.
 Late payments are assessed at the rate of \$20 per month.
-Students who have received notification of funding, such as grants, loans or scholarships, are exempt from payment deadline requirements, but must have filed a payment plan in the Business Office prior to the deadline.
+Students who have received notification of funding, such as grants, loans or scholarships that cover their semester balance in full, are exempt from payment deadline requirements.